Ralim/IronOS/Documentation/Settings.md

 ### Setting: Temperature unit

-If the device shows temperatures in C or F
+If the device shows temperatures in °C or °F.

 On device help text: